Geometric allocation approach to accelerating directed worm algorithm: How to compare MCMC samplers

-where $M$ is the number of Monte Carlo steps used for sampling, $\mu_{\hat{\mathcal O}}$ is the average, and $\sigma_{\hat{\mathcal O}}^2$ and $\bar{\sigma}_{\hat{\mathcal O}}^2$ are the mean squared errors of an estimator $\hat{\mathcal O}$ with and without binning, respectively.
-The squared coefficient of variation ($\sigma^2/\mu^2$) is used here for avoiding the dependence of the definition of estimator: for example, an asymptotic variance estimated by Eq.~(\ref{v_asymp_est}) is the same for total energy and energy density.
-Note that the rescaling factor $\la \ell_{\rm worm} \ra / N$ in Eqs.~(\ref{tau_exp_worm}), (\ref{tau_int_worm}), and (\ref{v_asymp_est}) is necessary for the worm and also the Wolff algorithms, but not for the single spin update.
+where $M'$ is the original number of Monte Carlo steps used for sampling in a simulation, $\sigma_{\hat{\mathcal O}}^2$ and $\bar{\sigma}_{\hat{\mathcal O}}^2$ are the mean squared errors of an estimator $\hat{\mathcal O}$ with and without binning, and $\mu_{\hat{\mathcal O}}$ is the average of the samples, respectively.
+We here use the squared coefficient of variation ($\sigma^2/\mu^2$) to remove a trivial dependence on the definition of the estimator: for example, the variances of the total energy and the energy density are identical.

+The renormalization of the number of Monte Carlo steps is necessary also for the Wolff algorithm.
+We simply replace the mean worm length with the mean cluster size in Eqs.~(\ref{tau_exp_worm}), (\ref{tau_int_worm}), and (\ref{v_asymp_est}).